enricllagostera/ponte/process/journal.md

 # Process journal

+## 2023-10-25 Small fixes on previewing files

+Just some way to see the depth of the hierarchy (left border) and sorting the entries so that folders are shown before files.

 ## 2023-10-24 Implemented file system

 I'm glad I did all the research on caching and file system.
 The app feels snappier and better organized in general.
 I hope this will work well with other folk's computers as well.
 There are of course a few bugs around, but the performance feels faster and saving / loading / exporting seem to be working well.